KeenMate/openshift-medkit/cheatsheet.md

 - You can expose given dc or pod multiple times, every time it gets a different IP address and service name
 - You can expose multiple ports with the same service using ``--port [port_number],[port_number_2],[etc]``
 - You can add custom attributes to exposed services with ``-l [attribute_name]=[attribute_value]``
+- *!IMPORTANT!* Each service adds an environment configuration to each pod containers that should be used for IP address and port lookup
+  - These can be seen when ``oc rsh`` into an pod's container and running ``env`` command

 | Description  | Command | Example | Comment |
 | -----------  | ------- | ------- | ------- |